Qgel/FratAttack/README.md

 If you'd like to help, there are several ways:

 * If you have an idea for a card that you think would fun, let us know!
-* Let us know about mistakes (spelling, unclear rules,...)?
+* Let us know about mistakes (spelling, unclear rules,...)
 * Nothing is written in stone.
 Got a cool flavor text or name for a card that already has one?
 If we like it, we might change it.
 * Art.
 I'm terrible at designing the graphics that can make a game so much better.
 If you want to contribute designs for cards, board, etc you are more than welcome!